 We make these assessments to determine whether your child would benefit from early intervention orthodontic treatment.

 As a parent, you can check your child’s bite with this easy test.
-Have them take their fingers and pull out their cheeks, then bite down in a normal way.
-You can see whether is abnormal spacing, if there is a crossbite, if there’s enough space for all of their adult teeth and/or whether the teeth are actually fitting together properly.
+Have your child pull their cheek out with their finger and bite down normally.
+You will be able to tell if there is any abnormal spacing, enough space for their adult teeth, a crossbite, or if their teeth are properly fitting together.

-Note: E&S Orthodontics offers Complimentary Early Intervention Consultations every six months starting at age 7, so we can monitor your child’s development and make the best recommendations at the perfect time.
+Note: E&S Orthodontics provides Complimentary Early Intervention Consultations every six months for children age seven and up to monitor your child’s development and to recommend any treatment at the most ideal times.

 We have an outstanding record working with pre-teens and children.
 Early intervention can be used for some cases, such as bottom or upper teeth that do not line up or over-crowding.
 However, a professional orthodontic exam can detect many other conditions that parents cannot see alone.
 Phase 1 of Early Intervention usually begins around the age of nine, when your child’s jaw is still growing.
 Orthodontic appliances can be used to treat or improve the problem.